-After the determination of the Offer Price but prior to filing of the Prospectus with the RoC, our Company and the Selling Shareholders will enter into the Underwriting Agreement with the Underwriters for the Equity Shares proposed to be offered through the Offer.
+Our Company and the Selling Shareholders have entered into the Underwriting Agreement with the Underwriters for the Equity Shares offered through the Offer.
 The extent of underwriting obligations and the Bids to be underwritten as per the Underwriting Agreement.
-Pursuant to the terms of the Underwriting Agreement, the obligations of the Underwriters will be several and will be subject to certain conditions to closing, as specified therein.
+Pursuant to the terms of the Underwriting Agreement, the obligations of the Underwriters are several and are subject to certain conditions to closing, as specified therein.